andrewsonin/exchange_backtester/README.md

         --size-colname <order-size-colname>
             Sets the name of the order size columns in the input csv files [default: SIZE]

-        --ts-colname <order-timestamp-colname>
+        --ts-colname <order-datetime-colname>
-            Sets the name of the timestamp columns in the input csv files [default: Timestamp]
+            Sets the name of the datetime columns in the input csv files [default: Timestamp]

         --price-step <price-step>                    Price step [default: 0.0025]
     -p, --prl <prl-files>